I am now a postdoctoral research associate at the Oxford Robotics Institute. For my details see my personal page.

 Joe was selected as an R:SS Pioneer for robotics research in 2022 and was an intern at Google DeepMind Robotics in 2022-23.

-Joe is interested in the duality between entropy-regularized optimization and (psuedo-) Bayesian inference for robot learning, as a means of designing principled methods for complex learning tasks.
+Joe is interested in the duality between entropy-regularized optimization and (pseudo-) Bayesian inference for robot learning, as a means of designing principled methods for complex learning tasks.
 The application of these techniques range from trajectory optimization, imitation learning and model-free reinforcement learning.
 The Bayesian methodology also motivate the careful design of models and priors, which has inspired research involving Gaussian processes, differentiable physics simulators and function-space inference techniques.

 Key References